apache/shardingsphere/docs/document/content/features/scaling/_index.en.md

 +++

 ## Background

-The storage and computing ability of stand-alone database is limited.
-For improving these abilities, ShardingSphere provides sharding capability, which can distribute data across different databases.
+Apache ShardingSphere provides data sharding capability, which can split data to different databases.

-For applications that have been running with stand-alone database, there is a problem how to migrate data to sharding data nodes safely and simply.
+For applications that have been running with stand-alone database, there is a problem how to migrate data to sharding data nodes safely and simply;

-And for some applications which have used ShardingSphere, the rapid growth of data may also cause a single data node or even the entire data nodes to reach a bottleneck.
+For some applications which have used Apache ShardingSphere, the rapid growth of data may also cause a single data node or even the entire data nodes to reach a bottleneck.
-How to expand their data nodes for ShardingSphere cluster also became a problem.
+How to expand their data nodes for Apache ShardingSphere cluster also became a problem.

 ## Introduction

-ShardingSphere-Scaling is a common solution for migrating data to ShardingSphere or scaling data in ShardingSphere since **4.1.0**.
+ShardingSphere-Scaling is a common solution for migrating or scaling data in Apache ShardingSphere since **4.1.0**.

 ![Scaling Overview](https://shardingsphere.apache.org/document/current/img/scaling/scaling-overview.en.png)

 ## Challenges

-ShardingSphere provides users with great freedom in sharding strategies and algorithms, but it gives a great challenge to scaling.
+Apache ShardingSphere provides users with great freedom in sharding strategies and algorithms, but it gives a great challenge to scaling.
 So it's the first challenge that how to find a way can support kinds of sharding strategies and algorithms and scale data nodes efficiently.

 What's more, During the scaling process, it should not affect the running applications.